 ^{1.} Segment includes Richmond Parkway between San Pablo Avenue and the entrance to the Pinole Vista Shopping Center.
-The segment carries multiple bus routes and bike lanes, connects to the Richmond Parkway Transit Center, and borders Equity 84 Priority Community census tracts.
-See Appendix D for the 35% design concept and cost estimates.
-2. List of potential funding sources by priority strategy is provided in Appendix E. WCCTC and CCTA may assist with preparing grant applications.
+The segment carries multiple bus routes and bike lanes, connects to the Richmond Parkway Transit Center, and borders Equity Priority Community census tracts.
+See Appendix D for the 35% design concept.
+2. List of potential funding sources by priority 84 strategy is provided in Appendix E. WCCTC and CCTA may assist with preparing grant applications.